JulianSanchez1/machine-learning-content-1/02-stats/probability.md

 ### Operations between events

 As we have seen, an **event** is the result of a random experiment and always has a probability associated with it.
-Often we may be interested in relating the probabilities between two events, and this is done through operations between events.
+Often we may be interested in relating the probabilities between two events, which is done through operations between events.

 #### Union of events